 The sea otter’s pelage is brown or reddish brown.
 Sea otter fur is the densest of all mammals, with about 100,000 hairs per square centimeter.
-Because sea otters do not have any insulating fat, the fur is responsible for heat maintenance.
-The fur consists of two layers: a dark undercoat and longer, lighter-colored guard hairs, which trap a layer of air next to the skin to keep it dry.
+Because sea otters do not have any insulating fat, the fur is responsible for heat maintenance and consists of two layers: a dark undercoat and longer, lighter-colored guard hairs, which trap a layer of air next to the skin to keep it dry.

 Sea otters have circular, furry faces with short noses, rounded eyes and ears, and long whiskers that assist in foraging for food.
 Sea otters use their sensitive whiskers to locate small creatures in the dense kelp beds and crevices.